nrk19/dns-sistema.sol/README.md

 };
 ```

 Now we can restart the named service to apply the changes.
-It is a good practice to test the configuration before restart the service.
-It can be done with the command `# named-checkconf [file]`
+We can test the configuration with the command `# named-checkconf [file]` for config files and `#named-checkzone [zone] [file]` for checking zone files.

 ### ZONES CONFIGURATION ###